20+ NJ Art Studios Offering Drop-in Classes, Virtual Workshops, and Take-Home Crafts

 Like the idea of crafting with your kid but cringe at the thought of paint and glitter all over your house?
-New Jersey is home to a variety of drop-in art studios that offer your spontaneous painter, potter, glassmaker, and jeweler the chance to get their craft on.
-The perfect indoor destinations for a cold winter day, these craft-tastic spaces let you skip the mess at home while catering to your budding artist's creative impulses.
+New Jersey is home to various drop-in art studios offering your spontaneous painter, potter, glassmaker, and jeweler the chance to get their craft on.
+The perfect destinations for a cold winter day, these creative spaces let you skip the mess at home while catering to your budding artist's creative impulses.

 Walk-in painters are welcome seven days a week at this inviting art studio.
-Pay the $5 flat studio sitting fee and choose from 500 pottery pieces ready to be painted.
-Opt for traditional glaze and fire, or acrylic paint so your tiny artist can take home their creation on the same day.
+Pay the $5 flat studio sitting fee and choose from 500 ready-to-paint pottery pieces.
+Opt for traditional glaze and fire, or acrylic paint so your tiny artist can take home their creation the same day.
 Canvas, mosaic, and sand art projects are also available.

 As seen on Bravo's Real Housewives of New Jersey, this beautiful, well-stocked store allows you to make your own wearable art.
 Shop the sea of loose beads in all shapes and sizes sorted by color, and string them to create a one-of-a-kind design.
 Crimp the ends and add a clasp to wear your necklace, bracelet, or earrings right out of the store.

 2021 update: Both locations are open with reservations, masks are required, and tables are socially distant.
 Take-home kits and virtual sessions are also available.

 Work off some creative energy and make a gift for Grandma at this popular pottery painting place.
 Select from a wide variety of pre-made ceramic items, then add your artistic flair.
 Pieces will be glazed, fired, and ready to pick up in seven days.
 Pay per piece, plus a studio fee.
 Additional locations include Toms River, Voorhees, Denville, Edison, Freehold, and Hamilton.